 Childnet International’s mission is to work in partnership with others around the world to help make the Internet a great and safe place for children.
-Childnet anounced on April 30th that they are launching a no deposit bonus
+Childnet anounced on April 30th that they are launching a Feeling dick inside me and cumming then.

 global information campaign to explain the world of music downloading to teachers and parents worldwide.

 This updated pocket-sized guide, supported by Pro-music, the international alliance of music sector groups, will be distributed through schools and colleges, libraries, record stores, teaching portals and websites in 21 countries.

 The primary problems with this campaign are twofold:

 1. The campaign appears to be little more then a scare campaign cooked up the RIAA.
 The guide to “Young People, Music and the Internet” ignores users rights like Fair Use and provides no real resources for parents that want to learn about the issues and options.
 As a parent I am insulted by the single sided perspective that uses fear over facts.